UniversalDependencies/docs/_it-overview/tokenization.md

 The tokenization in the Italian UD treebank is a straightforward segmentation based on whitespace and punctuation.
 The following special cases deserve to be mentioned:

-* Abbreviations are treated as single words regardless of whether they contain spaces and or dots or not.
+* Abbreviations are treated as single words regardless of whether they contain spaces and dots.
 Examples: _etc._, _ecc._, _es._, _art._, _tel._, _U.S.A._, _a.C._, _S.O.S._, _L._, _sig._
 * Numerical expressions: dots (separating thousands), commas (separating decimals) and colons, (separating hours from minutes, and minutes from seconds) are part of the same token.
-Examples: _4.755.000_, _19,30_, _355.089,40_, _20:24:0_, _19:30_
+Examples: _4.755.000_, _19,30_, _355.089,40_, _20:24:0_
 * Urls: are rendered as a single token
-* Proper names may contain a '-'
+* Proper names may contain a dash "-"
 Examples: _C-212-300_, _E-commerce_, _D-day_, _Yamate-dōri_
-* Punctuation: ...
+* Punctuation: "..." is single token

 ## Multi-word tokens